Danixu/ardumenu/README.md

 ## Important
 - This library must be loaded after the display library, or will not work propertly.
 Be sure to place the library header below the display header.

+## Extra info
+* "Disabled" text is limited to 11 characters for now

 ## ToDo
 * Test more displays
 * ~~Configurable letter size~~